 Co-author of David & Hearn “A Practical Guide to Interpol and Red Notices” published by Bloomsbury (2018).

-For representation of a requested person, please contact our defence extradition clerk, Fred Cross.
+For representation of a requested person, please contact our defence extradition clerk, Chris Baptiste.